A Structured Approach to Maintaining Clarity and Control in Architectural Projects

 Alignment with NSCA Performance Criteria

-The course content directly supports the acquisition and application of competencies required under the NSCA.
+The course content supports the acquisition and application of competencies required under the NSCA 2021.
 Specifically:

 Practice Management & Professional Conduct (PC1–PC16)

-- PC2 – Quality assurance systems: addressed through structured risk management processes for consistent delivery.
+- PC2 – Quality assurance systems: reinforced through structured and continuous risk management procedures that maintain quality and compliance across the project lifecycle.

-- PC3 – Project planning: reinforced through integration of risk assessment in planning.
+- PC3 – Project planning: addressed through systematic integration of risk assessment and control measures into project management planning.

 Project Initiation & Conceptual Design (PC17–PC35)

-- PC19 – Project feasibility and risks: supported through qualitative and quantitative risk analysis modules.
+- PC19 – Project feasibility and risks: supported through qualitative and quantitative risk analysis that evaluates site constraints, client objectives, and contextual uncertainties.

-- PC24 – Development options and risks: reinforced through case studies and planning tools.
+- PC24 – Development options and risks: reinforced with analytical tools that evaluate design alternatives, procurement approaches, and delivery pathways.

 Design Delivery & Construction Phase Services (PC48–PC60)